Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 When microaggression happens, it’s important to validate your coworker’s feelings and experience.

-Simply confirm to a colleague that what they experienced really is inappropriate behavior and microaggression.
+So, confirm to a colleague that what they experienced really is inappropriate microaggressive behavior.

 They’re probably used to second-guessing their every feeling, so this reassurance will certainly be welcome.